 After many discussions and much deliberation, I decided to pull the trigger on some very high-end audio and video equipment.
 This was an opportunity for me to kill two birds with one stone.
 Upgrade for all the conference calls and virtual events I was going to have to attend and take a chance on starting some video content creation.

-I won’t get into much detail here; I’ve added descriptions to everything in the kit lists at the end.
+I won’t get into much detail here; I’ve added descriptions to everything in the kits over on kit.co.
 The one thing I will say, taking on the upgrades here meant redoing most of the cabling from phase 1.

 Halfway through this little project I was asked to attend vRetreat, thanks Patrick!
 That turned out to be even better than I could have hoped, I got to see some great presentations and I won a new chair.
 I had been eyeing up a SecretLabs Titan XL for a while, so what a bonus that win was.